 The Company hedges a portion of oil and natural gas sales using derivative financial instruments or may use forward sales contracts or physical sales contracts when deemed appropriate.
 The Company does not apply hedge accounting for these contracts.
 The Company's production is usually sold using "spot" or near-term contracts, with prices fixed at the time of transfer of custody or based on a monthly average market price.

-The Company did not have any financial commodity price contracts outstanding at December 31, 2022.
+The Company had the following physical and financial commodity price contracts outstanding at December 31, 2023.